Pbhacks/IwX/README.md

 ## Features

 ### AI Assistant
 Meet your new financial ally!
-Our AI assistant, aptly named [insert awesome name here], is here to simplify your financial journey.
+Our AI assistant, aptly named [RcopAI], is here to simplify your financial journey.
 From answering queries to providing personalized recommendations, [insert awesome name here] is your go-to guide for all things related to income and financial well-being.

 ### Comprehensive Income Well-being Solutions
 IwX offers a comprehensive suite of tools and resources to enhance your income well-being: